Chart Color Schemes

 Milton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Milton's NSW population, as of November 2025, is estimated at around 2,114.
-This reflects a 313-person increase since the 2021 Census, which reported a population of 1,801.
-The change was inferred from AreaSearch's resident population estimate of 2,095 in June 2024, based on ABS ERP data and validated new addresses.
-This results in a density ratio of 128 persons per square kilometer.
-Milton's growth rate since the Census exceeded its SA4 region (3.7%) and SA3 area, marking it as a growth leader.
+Based on ABS population updates and AreaSearch validation, Milton's population is estimated at around 2,214 as of Nov 2025.
+This reflects an increase of 413 people since the 2021 Census which reported a population of 1,801 people in the Milton (NSW) statistical area (Lv2).
+The change is inferred from AreaSearch's resident population estimate of 2,117 following examination of ABS ERP data release in June 2024 and an additional 76 validated new addresses since the Census date.
+This level of population equates to a density ratio of 134 persons per square kilometer.
+Milton's growth of 22.9% since the 2021 census exceeded its SA4 region (4.6%) and SA3 area, marking it as a growth leader in the region.
 Interstate migration contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2-level projections from 2022 with a base year of 2021 are used.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year and NSW State Government's SA2 level projections for areas not covered, released in 2022 with 2021 as the base year.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is expected to expand by 636 persons based on aggregated SA2-level projections, reflecting a total gain of 16.6% over 17 years.
+By 2041, Milton (NSW) is forecasted to increase by 645 persons based on aggregated SA2-level projections, reflecting a gain of 11.7% in total over the 17 years.

 Frequently Asked Questions - Population